 As an intellectual challenge Go is extraordinary.
-The rules are very simple, yet it resists all attempts to program computers to play Go at the top level.
-Even the best programs, the results of many years development, are still beaten by experienced players.
+The rules are very simple, yet it resisted all attempts to program computers to play Go at the top level for 20 years more than Chess.
+It was only in 2016 that AlphaGo from the UK company Google DeepMind beat one of the top players in the world in a Challenge match broadcast world-wide for a 1 million dollar prize.
 Go offers major attractions to anyone who enjoys games of skill: